Welcome to the most complete guide to the best landmarks in Madrid.

 Besides, although most of the most famous Madrid landmarks are clustered together in the city center, some relevant monuments are dotted throughout the city.

-Therefore, I have put together in this post the most important Madrid landmarks to help you to plan and optimize your trip to Spain.
+Therefore, I have put together in this post the most important Madrid landmarks to help you plan and optimize your trip to Spain.
+The Madrid Tourist Map can also help you easily locate the top-rated attractions, ensuring you don’t miss out on any of the city’s delights.

 In addition, for the main areas, I have attached a free interactive map with the most important tourist spots in Madrid.